THE BLUE PLAQUE ROUTE

 Then came Mr Tyler who made the aformentioned cheese.
 His daughter had the unenviable daily task of washing out the cheesecloths in the small laundry at the back of the property.
 Cheese production was common in this area and was often taken to The Bell Inn in Stilton for sale from whence it could travel along the Great North Road.

-• The war years: - unlike many other properties this one did not relinquish its iron railings for the war effort
+• The war years: - Nassington House didn't lose its iron railings to the war effort

-Eventually the Graham family moved in and their son Gordon, known as ‘Lofty’ due to his height, has his own sad memorial in St Mary and All Saints Church too.
+Eventually the Graham family moved in and their son Gordon, known as Lofty due to his height, has his own sad memorial in Nassington Church too.
 He died in 1947 in Palestine working as a bomb disposal engineer and his family were awarded the Elizabeth Cross as victims of terrorism.
 A member of the family still attends the annual Remembrance Day service in the church wearing the medal.

 (Full details of Nassington House, its history and former inhabitants can be found in the TALES section under ‘Tales from… Nassington House)